AaronSaikovski/dotnet-min-api-boilerplate/README.md

 # Future developments

-1. API Versioning support.
-2. OpenTelemetry integration.
+1. OpenTelemetry integration.
-3. Auth and Authorisation support.
+2. Auth and Authorisation support.
-4. Database support for MS SQL - Dapper or Entity Framework.
+3. Database support for MS SQL - Dapper or Entity Framework.
-5. Ahead of Time (AOT) native compilation support.
+4. Ahead of Time (AOT) native compilation support.

 # If you like it, give it a Star